tyronechen/SARS-CoV-2/case_study_3.md

 Plotting the first few components of the sPLSDA reveals a clear separation of phenotypes from RPMI media grown to human sera.

+These will be conceptually similar to PLSDA, the only difference is that a subset of features are used.
+Only displayed if number of components are more than 1.

 ### 6.3.2 Classification error

 > **NOTE**: Balanced error rate can be used in cases where classes are